ALVIN02-ui/NeonDemonPortfolioProject4/README.md

 I was inspired to create this website at a request of the owner of this tattoo studio who recently opened shop, the galleries and artists are created based on the people who work there, my design was inspired by a project I attempted after my very first portfolio project which I unfortunately never finished:
-    - First Neon Demon Tattoo Website attempt[First Neon Demon Website](https://liamedwards931.github.io/neon-demon/)
+    - First Neon Demon Tattoo Website attempt [First Neon Demon Website](https://liamedwards931.github.io/neon-demon/)

 ## User experience